 Step into any European bakery and you will find a variety of cakes aka various flavors on display for you to choose and relish.
 I also had the good fortune of nibbling some flavors including my ever favorite chocolate and red velvet.
 There are variants to the types available in each country and each region, but cakes from entire European are delicious and must try!!

 If you guys have been following my blog, then you must know by now that I am a huge coffee buff and have coffee no matter where I go.
-Either a milky or creamy cappuccino or an iced coffee or a typical milk flavored cold coffee from Starbucks – I enjoy all sorts of coffee.
+Either a milky or creamy cappuccino or iced coffee or typical milk flavored cold coffee from Starbucks – I enjoy all sorts of coffee.
 If you’re heading to Hamburg in Germany?
-Check out the best cafes and Coffee in Hamburg from Megan.
+Check out the best cafes and Coffee in Hamburg.
 To my surprise, the coffee seems to have an intriguing impact on my taste buds while in Europe and hence an addition to this list 😉

 Love to try the coffee at local cafes?
 Read more about Tanmaya’s Vienna Cafe Tour.